sanjeevbhusal/notes/next/Introduction to NextJs.md

 When you create a next project via (create-next-app), you get to decide if you want to use tailwind, typescript etc. Depending upon the choice, you will endup with different config files.
 Apart from config files, there are 2 directories, public and src.The main codebase will be under the src directory.
 Anything that is present in public will be accessible directly as a static file.

+Nextjs uses Webpack as the module bundler.
+It will bundle everything inside the src directory in the single Javascript file.
+Nextjs uses file based routing.
+This means, we donot have to use any routing library inside Nextjs.

+The /src directory should compulsorily have app directory. /src/app directory will serve as the routing point for any kind of routes in the application.
+If you want to render some component at /about, then you should create a about directory inside app directory.
+Next will map the directory structure with the routes in the url.